-"I love this job," says Professor Nancy Wanderer.
-"It is a perfect fit with my writing, teaching and counseling background."
-Her students agree.
-Professor Wanderer is director of the first year Legal Research and Writing Program at the Law School.
-Her enthusiasm in working with students and her love of the law, particularly as it relates to women's and minority rights, is quite remarkable.
-Before attending the University of Maine School of Law, Professor Wanderer had a career in education, focusing primarily on counseling and language arts.
+Professor Wanderer had an earlier career in education, with a focus on counseling and language arts.
 She first taught writing as a professor at Unity College in Unity, Maine.
 She became interested in the law while working as associate director for career counseling at Colby College.
 As drafter of the college's sexual harassment policy, Professor Wanderer was asked to be an advocate for an instructor involved in a sexual harassment case.
-Deciding that she needed the right credentials for this type of work, Professor Wanderer applied to and was accepted by the University of Maine School of Law Class of 1990.
+Deciding that she needed the right credentials, Professor Wanderer enrolled at the University of Maine School of Law, where she earned a JD in 1990.